Fishing Yellowstone Hatches—Revisited

 The distribution of insect species and their population levels are never static.
 Both fluctuate naturally, sometimes wildly so, for reasons not always well understood.
-We don’t know for sure what’s causing the changes we see, but one obvious environmental difference between the 1970s (when we started observing area hatches) and now are warmer air temperatures.
+We don’t know for sure what’s causing the changes we see, but one obvious environmental difference between the 1970s (when we started observing area hatches) and today are warmer air temperatures.
 This is true for both winter and summer.
 Warmer summer air temperatures raise water temperatures, and we suspect increased temperatures have played a major role in the changes we’ve seen.
-The Madison and Henry’s Fork Rivers, two of the finest tailwater fisheries in the world and among the area’s most insect-rich rivers, have each experienced dam-related water flow issues for many years.
+The Madison and Henry’s Fork Rivers, two of the finest tailwater fisheries in the world and among the area’s most insect-rich rivers, have each experienced many years of dam-related water flow problems.
 The effects of these aberrant flows on their respective insect communities are unquantified, but appear to us substantial.
 There are likely many other significant short and long-term factors affecting insect populations throughout the region.

 Notes on specific emergences:

 Baetis tricaudatus: Remains strong both spring and fall on the Henry’s Fork.
 Fall populations on the Madison below Quake Lake have diminished greatly, yet remain important.
 Firehole and Madison in the Park populations have declined somewhat, but still constitute important emergences.

 Baetis punctiventris: Historically, this was a major emergence on both the Firehole and Madison in the Park, stimulating huge rises of trout.
 We haven’t seen a viable hatch on either river for many years, and would not include it in a book written today.
 Substantial population declines on the Henry’s Fork too.

 Pale Morning Dun: Numbers have declined area-wide over the last couple decades, while remaining an important emergence.
 The rivers that seem to have experienced the greatest declines are the Madison below Quake, Yellowstone, and Henry’s Fork.